hirosystems/ordhook/docs/how-to-guides/how-to-use-chainhook-with-bitcoin.md

 In terms of actions available, the following `then_that` constructs are supported:

-HTTP Post block / transaction payload to a given endpoint.
+HTTP Post block/transaction payload to a given endpoint.
 The `http_post` construct admits:
 - url (string type).
 Example: http://localhost:3000/api/v1/wrapBtc
 - authorization_header (string type).
 Secret to add to the request `authorization` header when posting payloads